BeReal: The Photo-Sharing App That Is The Opposite of Instagram

 Every day, BeReal prompts its users to take a photo within a 2-minute window at random times in the day.
 The app takes a photo using the front and back cameras, creating both a selfie and a background of your surroundings in the same image, like this one:

 You and your friends receive the notification at the same time, and from the time you get it, you have only two minutes to take a photo that you can neither edit nor add filters to.
 If you miss the notification, you can take your BeReal later on, but your friends will see how long it took you to take the photo.
+For creators managing multiple social media accounts, social media automation tools can help schedule and streamline content, allowing you to stay active across platforms without the manual effort.

 You then have 24 hours to see your friends’ photos or public feed photos, but you can only access those if you’ve taken your BeReal that day.